 - You have been called to give testimony in court for a friend, but really you are being asked to lie.

 - An urgent call has come in for blood donation after a major calamity hit your town, you have been spared danger.

 I had a good paying teaching job that I eventually left when it started to take over my entire life and leaving me stressed to the max!
-During those years, much of my earnings was spent poking holes in the darkness, so to speak.
-I was charitable (quite an understatement, if I’m honest) and only realised how much I was giving away when the requests continued to come in but I couldn’t afford to give any more.
+During those years, much of my earnings were spent poking holes in the darkness, so to speak.
+I was charitable (quite an understatement, if I’m honest) and only realised how much I was giving away when the requests continued to come in but I couldn’t afford to give anymore.